 It is also practical to order a suitable frame.
 A hotline is available for spontaneous questions.

-In conclusion, it can be said that not every work of art absolutely needs a picture frame.
-As we have experienced in this article, there are many good reasons why picture frames have been held in the art world since the Gothic to this day and have always proven their benefits.
+In conclusion, not every work of art necessarily needs a picture frame.
+However, as we've learned in this article, there are many compelling reasons why picture frames have held their own in the art world from the Gothic period to the present day, proving their usefulness time and time again.